Bachelor of Kinesiology (BKin)

 2. Calculus and Biology are required for enrolment in Psychology courses beyond first year and to complete a Minor or Major in Psychology.

-3. Students who are required to present an acceptable English Facility test result are exempt from the Grade 12 English requirement (ENG 4U/EAE4U) and may substitute another Grade 12 U/M course in its place.
-All applicants must present the English, Math and Science (i.e. biology/chemistry/physics) requirements.
+3. Students who are required to present an acceptable English Facility test result are exempt from the Grade 12 English requirement (ENG 4U/EAE4U) and may substitute another Grade 12 U/M course in its place in addition to presenting the Math (Advanced Functions/Calculus & Vectors) and Science (Biology/Chemistry/Physics) requirements.

 (B) Admission as a Non-Matriculant